Who is Functional Medicine right for?

 How long does the Functional Medicine path take?

-While every patient is different, a focused window of healing will typically take around 3 or 4 months to reset the body.
+While every patient is different, a focused window of healing will typically take around three to six months to reset the body.
 In some cases it is shorter, in some cases it is longer.
 During this time it is imperative that the patient adhere to the treatment plan and all recommendations in order to reach a timely and successful outcome.

 This is where compliance, engagement and self-awareness are vital.
 No one will be there to look over your shoulder every day and it will depend on you to stick to the treatment plan in order to achieve the desired results.